munificent/craftinginterpreters/book/closures.md

 </aside>

-When we create an ObjClosure, we allocate an upvalue array of the proper size, which we determined at compile time and stored in the ObjFunction:
+When we create an ObjClosure, we allocate an upvalue array of the proper size, which we determined at compile time and stored in the ObjFunction.

 ^code allocate-upvalue-array (1 before, 1 after)